• Skip to primary navigation

 Jump to Recipe

-While of course both apricots and strawberries are sweet and juicy on their own, sometimes it's fun to enhance them a bit with Mint Simple Syrup.
+While of course both apricots and strawberries are sweet and juicy on their own, sometimes it's fun to enhance them a bit with an additional flavor.

 • Simple syrup is a mixture of equal parts sugar and water.
 To make this mint version, fresh mint leaves are added.
 (This recipe is slightly lighter with two parts water and one part sugar.)